jorgen/structify/README.md

 }
 ```

-This doesn't fit well with the static nature of json_struct.
-However, it is
-possible to parse the JSON into a map structure, query some child members for
-data and then dispatch the conversion into an appropriate type.
+Parse into a map, query for the type field, then convert to the specific struct:

 ```c++
 void handle_data(const char *data, size_t size)